youerzhu/ZhumanLI.github.io/_pages/cv.md

 Project Experience
 ======
+* Developing a Platform for Ambient Air Quality and Greenhouse Gas (GHG) Measurement (ongoing)
 * Research on the Application of Neural Network Models in Evaluating Second-hand Car Transaction Price, Jun.2023 (independently)
 * Machine Learning-Based Models for Sentiment Recognition and Topic Analysis of Nut Products Shopping Reviews, Jan.2023 (independently)
 * Study on the effect of the consumers’ cognitive trust on Airbnb   bookings, Oct.2022 - Nov.2022 (participated)

 Awards
 ======